Tax Planning in Bakersfield, CA

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both present unique tax benefits.
+Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
 Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
-The ideal choice depends on your personal financial and tax situation.
+Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
+The best option depends on your individual financial picture and tax outlook.
 For example, if you anticipate higher taxes in the future, you might consider transferring money from a traditional IRA to a Roth IRA—a process known as a Roth conversion—paying taxes now but securing future tax-free growth.

 • Tax-Loss Harvesting